nestybox/sysbox-ee/README.md

     privileged containers on the host and without bind mounting the host's Docker socket into the container).

-  - Fast: both the outer Docker and the inner Docker use the overlayfs driver.
+  - Fast: the inner Docker uses the overlayfs driver.

   - This is useful for testing & CI/CD use cases.

+### Security & Isolation

+* Strong system container isolation

+  - System containers use the Linux user namespace and exclusive user-ID and group-ID mappings, for increased container-to-host and contanier-to-container isolation.

+  - This means System containers are more secure than regular Docker application containers.

+* Exposes a partially virtualized procfs (`/proc`) to the container.

+  - This makes the container more closely resemble a real host.

+  - Prevents processes within the container from changing global kernel settings via `/proc`.

-**NOTE**: It's early days for Nestybox, so our system containers support a reduced set of features (and use-cases) at this time.
+**NOTE**: It's early days for Nestybox, so our system containers support a reduced set of features and [use-cases](docs/system-containers.md#use-cases) at this time.
 Please see our [Roadmap](#roadmap) for a list of features we are working on.

 ## Supported Linux Distros

 * Ubuntu 19.04 "Disco"
-* Ubuntu 18.04 "Bionic" (Ubuntu kernel 5.X+ required; see [Host Requirements](#host-requirements) below])
+* Ubuntu 18.04 "Bionic" (kernel upgrade required; see [Host Requirements](#host-requirements) below)

 The supported distros increase when Docker is configured with [userns-remap](docs/usage.md#interaction-with-docker-userns-remap) enabled.
 In this case, the supported distros are: